 You’re now ready to access ArcGIS Server Manager on the VM.
 Click the Create New Site button to create the ArcGIS Server site.

 If more than one GIS server will participate in the site, use shared network paths when you specify the configuration store and server directories.
 In this scenario, the configuration store and server directories should be on a highly available file server.
-If your configuration store is lost or corrupted beyond the possibility of recovery, you will need to create a new site again.
+If your configuration store is lost or corrupted beyond the possibility of recovery, you will need to create a site again.

 At this time, you can also configure any services that should be running on your site.
 Optionally, connect ArcGIS Web Adaptor to your site, and deploy and update any web applications that reference your services.